zektorelchavo/DiscordInjections/README.md

 ### With git
 1. Run `git fetch --tags`
 2. Run `git checkout tags/<VERSION>`

+or

+1. Run `git pull` if you are using master

 ### Next Steps
 1. Make sure all dependencies are installed (run `npm install` - new dependencies might have been added)